Hardware startup challenge · Physical AI · Submissions open

 Sec

-Fountain is a Bay Area hardware startup challenge for builders who'd rather ship than slide-deck.
-Submit a 60-second pitch, become one of 10 finalists, then present live in under 3 minutes on June 6 in Palo Alto.
+FOUNTAIN is a Bay Area hardware startup challenge for builders who'd rather ship than slide-deck.
+Submit a written application, become one of 10 finalists, then present live in under 3 minutes on June 6 in Stanford campus.

 Start your application →Free · Hardware-focused · Open to the Bay Area